-This national program partners with museum leaders to catalyze diversity and inclusion efforts by changing organizational practices to be more responsive and relevant.
+This national program partners with museum leaders to change organizational practices around diversity and inclusion efforts to be more responsive and relevant.
 The program recognizes the business imperative in transforming traditional museums into multicultural leaders.
 In 2017, CCLI received a highly competitive and distinguished \$500,000 National Leadership grant from the Institute of Museum and Library Services to further develop and expand the program's impact.
+More than 35 museums across the United States have participated in the year-long program to-date.